5 Essential Tools For Every Traveling Witch

 Water

-Aside from being there for if you are thirsty or need to clean a wound, water is one of the primary things needed on an altar, and out in a field at night, there’s very little chance that you’ll have access to a running faucet.
+Aside from being there if you are thirsty or need to clean a wound, water is one of the primary things needed on an altar, and out in a field at night, there’s very little chance that you’ll have access to a running faucet.

 That’s where a plain bottle of clean water comes in the most handy – ritual doesn’t always take place in a modern house with plumbing and electricity.
 This should go without saying, but bring some water.
-You’ll definitely want it sooner or later.
+You’ll want it sooner or later.